-The cabin under the boulder was built in the early 1900s by miner Andrew Bass.
+The "Cabin under the Boulder" was built in the early 1900s by miner Andrew Bass.
 He and his wife lived in this remote location for many years.
 (Which is pretty amazing in itself.)
 The mine was originally located for lead and silver but gold and even uranium have been found in the area.
-A local miner by the name of Roy Ladd also worked the claim after Bass had passed away (Bass died in 1934, his wife in 1930).
+A local miner, Roy Ladd, also worked the claim after Bass had passed away (Bass died in 1934, and his wife passed in 1930).
 The mine had at least one more owner after that.

 The road to reach the old mine site is steep, rough, narrow and a cliffhanger much of the way up.
 It is far more suited for ATVs than vehicles but we drove it anyway.
 We did see a lot of ATV tracks on the trail up to the camp.

 Of course, the most amazing thing about this place is the cabin built underneath the massive granite boulder.
 It is quite a sight.